Foodbank on-site pantry!

 Mid-Ohio Foodbank launched the Kroger Community Pantry in January 2012.
 The pantry is located at the Foodbank’s 3960 Brookham Drive location in Grove City.
 For more information, call 614.317.9487.
 For directions, click here.

-The pantry follows the same State of Ohio guidelines that the Foodbank’s other partner agencies use and offers a full mix of non-perishable products, frozen meats, dairy products, fresh produce and an assortment of breads and desserts..
+The pantry follows the same State of Ohio guidelines that the Foodbank’s other partner agencies use and offers a mix of non-perishable products, frozen meats, dairy products, fresh produce and an assortment of breads..

 Kroger Community Pantry FAQs

 Here’s a bit more about the Kroger Community Pantry:

 A: Current hours at the Kroger Community Pantry are on Tuesdays from Noon to 3:00 p.m. and 4:00 p.m. to 7:30 p.m., Fridays from 9:00 a.m. to 2:00 p.m. and Saturday from 9:00 a.m. to 1:00 p.m.
 Please arrive at least 15 minutes prior to posted closing time.

 *Due to unforeseen circumstances, the pantry may close earlier than the above posted times.
 Please call 614-317-9482 for more information.*